 You think, “What’s the worst thing that could happen?”

 Actually, a lot of terrible things can result from this hasty decision.
 Hiring an unlicensed plumber is incredibly risky for several reasons.
 In this blog, we’ll dive into the three main dangers when you choose not to call a professional for your plumbing needs.

 You won’t be protected by insurances

-These two types of insurance protect homeowners from paying for any damages the plumber might accidently cause.
+These two types of insurance protect homeowners from paying for any damages the plumber might accidentally cause.
 For example, if the unlicensed plumber unsuccessfully drains the toilet and instead clogs it more so that it floods the house, you’ll have to pay for the costly repairs if they don’t have liability insurance.